bkmgit/JUBE/docs/commandline.rst

    display content of output file

 ``-o {stdout,stderr}``, ``--only {stdout,stderr}``
-   show only stdour or stderr
+   show only stdout or stderr

 ``DIRECTORY``
    directory which contains benchmarks, default: ``.``